 Parents can apply for a place in the Autumn of the year before their child turns four years of age.
 It is important that you apply for a place as soon as possible.
 Attendance at our nursery class does not give a child automatic priority for a place.

 In-Year Applications (changing schools in the middle of the year)

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-An application should be made via the local authority by completing the In-Year Admissions Application Form which is available from the Sandwell MBC website.
+An application should be made following the guidance on the Changing Schools page of the Sandwell MBC website

 As a Catholic School, parents will also need to complete a Supplementary Information Form in addition to the standard application form that is submitted to the local authority.
 Supplementary Information Forms are available above or a hard copy can be provided on request from the Office Manager.
 Supplementary Information Forms must be returned directly to the Office Manager by email or handing them into the school office.
 If a Supplementary Information Form is not submitted directly to the school this may affect the priority given to the application and could affect the likelihood of your child being offered a place.